julius-d/radio-hits-playlist/README.md

 #### Notes:
 - Returns empty list if no matching albums are found
 - Newest release is determined by Spotify's release date sorting
+- When excluding albums by title, the step will select the newest non-excluded album